 - The manufacturer, through its authorized repair facility, is unable to repair the defective condition within a reasonable number of repair opportunities.

-2. What vehicles are covered under Lemon law in California?
+2. What Vehicles are Covered Under Lemon Law in California?

 That pretty much covers most of the vehicles sold or leased in the state of California.

-3. What happens if my car is a lemon?
+3. What Happens if My Car is a Lemon?

-In essence, when the dealer or the manufacturer is unable to repair your vehicle problems after a “reasonable number of attempts,” they must promptly refund your money and take back the lemon, or replace the broken vehicle with one that works.
+In essence, when the dealer or the manufacturer is unable to repair your vehicle problems after a “reasonable number of attempts,” they must promptly refund your money and take back the lemon or replace the broken vehicle with one that works.

-4. How to determine the number of “reasonable repair attempts?”
+4. How to Determine the Number of “Reasonable Repair Attempts?

-It is applicable throughout the duration of the vehicle manufacturer’s original warranty period, and sometimes extends beyond the original warranty deadlines.
-This is why, it is essential that you ask the manufacturer or the dealer about the warranty period of the vehicle at the time of purchase.
+It is applicable throughout the duration of the vehicle manufacturer’s original warranty period – and sometimes extends beyond the original warranty deadlines.
+This is why it is essential that you ask the manufacturer or the dealer about the warranty period of the vehicle at the time of purchase.

-Do not fall victim to paying extra so called contingency fees from your lemon law recovery.
+Do not fall victim to paying extra so-called contingency fees from your California lemon law recovery.
 There should be no reason for your attorney to charge the consumer an extra fee.
-The lemon law requires the manufacturer to pay ALL of your attorney’s fees, court costs and expenses.
+The lemon law in California requires the manufacturer to pay ALL your attorney’s fees, court costs, and expenses.
 You don’t have to do this alone.

-8. What is meant by an express warranty and a factory warranty?
+8. What is Meant by an Express Warranty and a Factory Warranty?

 The express warranty is a written statement that you can get from the vehicle’s manufacturer or dealer.
 It is provided at the time of buying the vehicle and states that they repair any defect in products or workmanship at no cost.

-9. Who pays for the attorney?
+9. Who Pays for the California Lemon Law Attorney?